Air France-KLM Sponsored (OTCMKTS:AFLYY) Short Interest Update

-Air France-KLM Sponsored (OTCMKTS:AFLYY) was the target of a large decline in short interest in the month of May.
-As of May 15th, there was short interest totalling 12,900 shares, a decline of 85.1% from the April 30th total of 86,700 shares.
-Based on an average trading volume of 114,600 shares, the days-to-cover ratio is currently 0.1 days.
+Air France-KLM Sponsored (OTCMKTS:AFLYY) was the recipient of a large decrease in short interest in the month of May.
+As of May 29th, there was short interest totalling 9,600 shares, a decrease of 25.6% from the May 14th total of 12,900 shares.
+Based on an average trading volume of 134,000 shares, the short-interest ratio is currently 0.1 days.

-A number of equities analysts have recently commented on the stock.
-Barclays reaffirmed an “equal weight” rating on shares of Air France-KLM in a report on Monday, August 3rd.
-Berenberg Bank reissued a “hold” rating on shares of Air France-KLM in a research note on Tuesday, August 4th.
-Societe Generale cut shares of Air France-KLM from a “hold” rating to a “sell” rating in a research note on Friday, April 24th.
-Deutsche Bank cut shares of Air France-KLM from a “hold” rating to a “sell” rating in a research note on Thursday, April 16th.
-Finally, Zacks Investment Research cut shares of Air France-KLM from a “hold” rating to a “sell” rating in a research note on Tuesday, June 30th.
-Seven equities research analysts have rated the stock with a sell rating, two have issued a hold rating, three have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The company presently has an average rating of “Hold” and an average target price of $12.00.
+Several analysts recently weighed in on AFLYY shares.
+ValuEngine raised Air France-KLM from a “buy” rating to a “strong-buy” rating in a research report on Thursday, June 4th.
+Barclays reiterated an “equal weight” rating on shares of Air France-KLM in a research note on Monday, August 3rd.
+Zacks Investment Research lowered Air France-KLM from a “hold” rating to a “sell” rating in a research report on Tuesday, June 30th.
+Societe Generale downgraded shares of Air France-KLM from a “hold” rating to a “sell” rating in a report on Friday, April 24th.
+Finally, Berenberg Bank reaffirmed a “hold” rating on shares of Air France-KLM in a report on Tuesday, August 4th.
+Seven analysts have rated the stock with a sell rating, two have issued a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
+The stock has a consensus rating of “Hold” and a consensus price target of $12.00.

 Air France-KLM SA, together with its subsidiaries, provides passenger transportation services on scheduled flights.
 The company operates through Network, Maintenance, Transavia, and Other segments.
 It also offers cargo transportation and aeronautics maintenance services; and other air-transport-related services.